Hazard, Risk & Vulnerability Analysis

 An HRVA report is comprehensive and takes time and resources to develop.
 Because of the complexity of the HRVA process, the B.C. government has developed an HRVA Tool.
 The tool is a free online service for Local Authorities and First Nations to conduct an HRVA.

 An updated HRVA tool is on the way for Local Authorities and First Nations.
 In this new tool communities can input information (such as hazards, vulnerabilities, risk reduction strategies, and more) that may exist within or around a community.
 This produces a report that compile's a community's assessment of the risks and recommendations for action, as a foundation for emergency management planning and programs.

 To gain access to the new tool, please contact your EMBC Regional Office.

 Previous HRVA Tool

 The previous tool is being phased out with the introduction of the new tool.
-Current users will have access to the previous tool until Fall 2019, at which time we will switch over to the new tool.
+Current users will have access to the previous tool until access to the new tool is made available.

 - Previous EMBC Online HRVA tool (use with Internet Explorer)

 - Step-by-step Toolkit for previous HRVA (PDF, 1.6 MB)